-- It is a group requirement that all employees have the necessary training and formal certifications necessary to perform their responsibilities on the job. - We focus on developing learning and development programs to improve and reinforce the employees' skills, enhance knowledge acquisition and continuous improvement within occupational health and safety issues, leadership, management and technical abilities, among others.
-Some development topics are general and are implemented in all our subsidiaries, but the Group also offers training based on industry-specific needs. - As part of the Bergen Seafood Cluster, LSG participates in the creation of customised training programmes for the seafood industry.
-The programmes include a specific oneyear trainee programme, a two-year MBA programme at the Norwegian School of Economics, and a Master's programme in aquaculture and seafood at the University of Bergen.

-We encourage personnel development by having good performance and recognition routines.
+- > It is a group requirement that all employees have the necessary training and formal certifications necessary to perform their responsibilities on the job. - > We focus on developing learning and development programs to improve and reinforce the employees' skills, enhance knowledge acquisition and continuous improvement within occupational health and safety issues, leadership, management and technical abilities, among others.
+Some development topics are general and are implemented in all our subsidiaries, but the Group also offers training based on industry-specific needs.
+In Austral, the training platform is strengthened by offering courses in both reinforcement of technical skills to improve performance, but also courses to strengthen skills and competencies as professionals and people. - As part of the NCE Seafood Innovation, LSG participates in the creation of customised training programmes for the seafood industry.
+The programmes include a specific one-year trainee programme, Seafood Next programme, a two-year MBA programme at the Norwegian School of Economics, and a Master's programme in aquaculture and seafood at the University of Bergen.
+We encourage personal development by having good performance and recognition routines.
 In Austevoll Seafood, we believe in continuous improvement through systematic follow-up, coaching, constructive feedback and rewarding employees who practice our values.
 Since 2013, Austral has run the "You Are" programme, which aims to motivate and recognise leader talents committed to the company's objectives.
-Similarly, LSG has a Pilot Leadership Development Program.
+Similary, LSG has implemented different tools and programmes to ensure that their managers are accountable and skilled in their role, and lead by example.